KonanM/tser/README.md

 I wanted a library that was small, but allowed me to avoid as much boilerplate as possible.
 Especially if you are quickly prototyping you want to avoid implementing serialization and comparision manually.

-**tldr: be quicker to serialize your object, print it to the console, compare it and load it from a string than to figure out how other serialization libraries work.
+**tldr:** be quicker to serialize your object, print it to the console, compare it and load it from a string than to figure out how other serialization libraries work.

 If you need a battle tested and feature rich serialization libary, please have a look at [Boost](https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/index.html), [Cereal](https://uscilab.github.io/cereal/) [Bitsery](https://github.com/fraillt/bitsery), [Protobuf](https://developers.google.com/protocol-buffers), [Flatbuffers](https://google.github.io/flatbuffers/), [Yas](https://github.com/niXman/yas).
+They all provide a better feature set and better flexibility.
+Tser is meant to be tiny - copy one small header put a macro into a few places and be good to go.

 ## Design goals
 * serialization of nearly all of the STL containers and types, as well as custom containers that follow STL conventions